kmcgaugh/network-engineer-track/README.md

 * If you do not understand the fundamentals, you won't become the engineer.

 # The Next Step
+* Obtain the FortiNet NSE4 Certification by April 2023
 * Learning to automate Cisco LAN with Python/Ansible
 * Cisco DEVNET Associate